Loading...

 4 centimetres if converted into decimal form.

-First of all, let's consider what component parts this shape is made from, and sketch each of the four component parts.
+First of all, let's consider what component parts this shape is made from and sketch each of the four component parts.

 There are two straight line segments.

-We know they are both of length 14 centimetres, because the hash marks mean they are of equal length.
+We know they are both of length 14 centimetres because the hash marks mean they are of equal length.

-There are also two semi-circular arcs, both have a diameter of 14 centimetres, and therefore, the radius of each is seven centimetres.
+Both have a diameter of 14 centimetres and therefore the radius of each is 7 centimetres.

 After labelling all relevant lengths, calculate the arc length of each arc.

-So 1/2 of two times pi times seven, which is seven pi each, or 14 pi altogether if you considered the two semicircles brought together to make one full circle.
+As both arcs are congruent in this question, they are both the same, each with a one half the length of a full circle with radius of 7 centimetres, so 1/2 of 2 times pi times 7, which is 7 pi each, or 14 pi altogether if you considered the two semicircles brought together to make one full circle.

-To find the total perimeter of the shape, find the sum of all the arcs, plus the sum of all of the line segments, giving a total of 14 pi for the arcs, plus 28 centimetres for the line segments.
+To find the total perimeter of the shape, find the sum of all the arcs, plus the sum of all of the line segments, giving a total of 14 pi for the arcs plus 28 centimetres for the line segments.

 Pause now to try this yourself with the composite shape on the right.